-- Root Planing – Root planning is a step that provides relief to the tooth roots, preventing rot and removing dangerous bacteria.
+- Root Planing – Root planing is a step that provides relief to the tooth roots, preventing rot and removing dangerous bacteria.

 - Anti-Bacterial Treatment – An anti-bacterial cream or gel is placed in the gum pockets following cleaning.
 This helps teeth and gums heal more quickly and reduces pain and discomfort.